-There are 3 basic types of resumés:
+You can choose from 3 basic types of resumés:

-A functional resumé minimizes gaps in employment history, but it can be challenging to write.
-Use the following outline and examples to plan your own version:
+- A functional resumé highlights your skills and abilities, rather than your work history.
+It organizes your achievements in skill categories directly related to the job you’re applying for.
+A functional resumé plays down any gaps in your work history, but can be challenging to write.
+Use this outline and these examples to plan your own version:

 - Functional Resumé Outline

-- Functional Resumé Example 1 (PDF) —a career changer
+- Functional Resumé Example 1 [pdf]—a career changer

-- Functional Resumé Example 2 (PDF) —a volunteer looking for paid employment.
+- Functional Resumé Example 2 [pdf]—a volunteer looking for paid employment

 For more information about functional resumés, see The Functional Resumé—Focus on What You Can Do.

-Choose the resumé that highlights your qualifications
+Choose the right resumé